Allotments Tenancy Agreement Oct 2024 - Sept 2025

 1. The Council shall let to the tenant, yearly, the Allotment Garden Numbered *** in the Council’s Allotment Register (hereinafter called the plot) being part of the allotments held by the Council at Hall Meadow Road, Deeping St James, PE6 8SG.

-**Allotment Association membership £5 (paid once for all plots held).
+**Allotment Association membership £5 (paid annually, inclusive of all plots held).

 ** From September 2021 all Tenants/plot holders will be required to become a member of the Allotment Association to ensure that appropriate Public Liability insurance cover is in place.